Table of Contents

 Side-effects and Warnings Liquorice

-Side effects have been noted in cases of prolonged use of excessive intake including hyperkalaemia, pseudo-aldosteronism and hypertension.
+Side effects have been noted in cases of prolonged use of excessive intake including hyperkalemia, pseudo-aldosteronism, and hypertension.

-- Liquorice tea contains sodium which causes elevation in blood pressure. it must not be used by a person suffering from hypertension and kidney diseases.
+- Licorice tea contains sodium which causes an elevation in blood pressure. it must not be used by a person suffering from hypertension and kidney diseases.

-- It is also recommended that this tea should not be consumed in excess as that may causes symptom related to hypertension and some other side effects.
+- It is also recommended that this tea should not be consumed in excess as that may cause symptom related to hypertension and some other side effects.

-- It should not to be used for more than 4 weeks.
+- It should not be used for more than 4 weeks.